Supxr/qa-portfolio/Test-Cases/SauceDemo/1-Login/README.md

 ## 📄 Notes

-- These test cases assume the user has already logged in and added items to the cart.
 - Tests were performed on **Google Chrome Version 137.0.7151.69 (64-bit)**.
 - This test set does not include automated or API-based tests.